mitmedialab/Boilerpipe-Server/README.md

 Boilerplate Server
 ------------------

-This is a tiny wrapper around the [Boilerplate Text Extraction library](https://code.google.com/p/boilerpipe/).
+This is a tiny wrapper around the [Boilerpipe Text Extraction library](https://code.google.com/p/boilerpipe/).

 Developing
 ----------